Skip to main content

 4 mentions Positive Neutral Negative

-• “Don't get me wrong, Hades is more story and trial-and-error based, but this one is simple and fun for when you don't want to get into a game for tons of hours.
-It's funny that you still may get sucked in.”
+• “Don't get me wrong, Hades is more story and try-and-error based, but this one is simple and fun for when you don't want to get in the game for tons of hours, but funny, that you still may get sucked in.”

-• “This game is so funny!
-I can do the first zone, Outskirts of Troy or whatever it's called, on five skulls difficulty and the monsters can't even touch me.
-I don't take any damage at all!
-Then I try the second zone, Coastline of Greece or whatever it's called, on two skulls and the monsters beat the ever-living crap out of me.
-They can kill me with just two or three hits; that's ridiculous.”
+• “This game is so funny, I can do the first zone outskirts of Troy or whatever it's called on five skulls difficulty and the monsters can't even touch me.
+I don't take any damage at all, and I am doing the second zone coastline of Greece or whatever it's called on two skulls, and the monsters beat the everliving crap out of me; they can kill me with just two or three hits.
+That's ridiculous.”

-• “Just 4 or 5 of the jokes really work as they should; the rest are unusable and unfunny to play with.”
+• “Just 4 or 5 of them really work as they should; the rest are unusable and unfunny to play with.”

-• “The card level system is dull, unfunny, and inconsistent; it feels really generic.”
+• “Card level system is dull, unfunny, and inconsistent; really generic.”

 • stability